 Judges commonly advise people who attempt to represent themselves in a legal matter that they are no better off doing so than if they would be if they were attempting to remove their own appendix.
 This is probably an exaggeration, but not much of one.
 Courtrooms are dominated by arcane rules of evidence and civil procedure.
 Also, at the negotiating table, you will probably be facing a professional negotiator with intimate knowledge of personal injury law.

-The Florida personal injury lawyers at David Holland Law know all of the other side's favorite negotiating tricks, because we have seen them all before.
+The Englewood personal injury lawyers at David Holland Law know all of the other side's favorite negotiating tricks, because we have seen them all before.
 Should your case go all the way to trial (and statistically, very few cases do), we know our way around the courtroom.
 Try not to think in terms of win/lose.
 Even if you win compensation, the question is, how much will you win?

 Our Client Says: